-Fifteen years ago, I would have never predicted the life I have today…no way!
-When I first picked up some oil paints a little over a decade ago, I had no art training, having dropped art at school to pursue “more academic” subjects.
-Yet what looked like a total “catastophe” in my life when my health crashed turned out to be a rebirth after I did that very thing and found myself painting, creating and writing full-time in between walking my dog, travelling and truly relishing life in a way that so many people seem to overlook.
-A big part of my inspiration to write what I do in this space is to convey to people how these life recalibrations are not only possible and desirable but that they are essential to gain the fullest sense of who we are and what we came here to experience.
+A decade and a half ago, I would have never predicted the life I have today…no way!
+When I first picked up some oil paints a little over a decade ago, I had no art training, having dropped the idea of an art degree, at the eleventh hour, to pursue “more academic” subjects.
+Yet what looked like a total catastrophe in my life when my health crashed turned out to be a rebirth once I found myself painting, creating and writing full-time as well as truly relishing life at a slower pace and in a way that so many people seem to wish they could but don’t.
+Would I have done this had my health not crashed?
+To be honest, I doubt I would have stopped until I retired.
+A big part of my inspiration to write what I do in this space is to convey to people how these life recalibrations are not only possible and desirable but that they are essential to gain the fullest sense of who we are and what we came here to experience (and when we “go off the track” of our blueprint, life has this way of nudging us back on course).

-Before my health took a nose dive, I gained a degree in English Literature and Language, did a variety of jobs and ran a handful of small businesses from home before going back to conventional work in a high-pressured solicitor’s office.
-Though I painted some sort of idea of a prosperous and safe future in my head, I had no real sense of what I wanted to do or where I was heading and was deeply unfulfilled, unhappy and stressed in a way that I tended to deny to myself.
-To put this blog into context, here’s my “career” bio since that time…in the hope of conveying a sense of how much I have managed to rewrite my life in remarkably short time.
-I have no idea where I am heading…and I like it that way since life has never felt more unexpected, rich and rewarding.
+Before my health took a nose dive, I gained a degree in English Literature, did a variety of jobs, including project managing exhibitions (other people’s designs…just not mine) and ran a handful of computer-based and editorial businesses from home before going to work in a corporate solicitor’s office handling well over 200 personal injury clients.
+Though I painted some sort of idea of a prosperous and safe future in my head, I had no real sense of what I wanted to do or where I was going and was deeply unfulfilled, unhappy and stressed in a way that I denied, even to myself though, really, I was at burn-out point.
+To put this blog into context, here’s my reinvented “career” since life pulled that old rug from under me and presented me with new opportunities.
+To this day, I have no real idea where I am headed but, unlike that “me” of a decade ago, who would have found the not knowing deeply unnerving, I now find it invigorating since the “picture” of my life has never been more colourful or full of latent potential.

-Self-taught in the use of oils, the paints found me when they fell out of a cupboard in 2006 and using them came naturally from the start.
-Within two years, I was invited into a prestigious Hampshire art gallery and so began a full-time art career.
+Self-taught in the use of oils, the paints found me when they fell out of a cupboard in 2006 and using them came naturally from the start…as therapy, of sorts.
+Within two years, following a bizarre and entirely chance conversation, I was invited to exhibit a collection of my work in a prestigious Hampshire gallery…one which felt way out of my league but they apparently didn’t think so… and thus began a full-time art career.

-My work is diverse but my core subject is ‘light’ or, more particularly, those moments of intense radiance that are as transformative as they are fleeting.
+My work is diverse but my core subject is “light” or, more particularly, those moments of intense radiance that are as transformative as they are fleeting.
 Colours are vibrant and bold yet there is a subtle energetic quality that has been commented upon numerous times.
 People have described my work as ‘healing’, ‘mesmerizing’ and ‘like a portal into another dimension’.
-The latter is a quote from world famous energy intuitive Lee Harris, who proudly displays one of my light-infused landscape paintings on his wall in the United States.
+The latter is a quote from world-famous energy intuitive Lee Harris, who purchased one of my paintings.

 Both my subject matter and my style are open to continuous evolution in a journey that feeds a passion for painting that never grows stale.